-- (10)If the sign "X" is placed after the certificate number, it indicates that the equipment is subject to special conditions for safe use specified in the schedule to this certificate. - (11) This EC-Type Examination Certificate relates only to the design, examination and tests of the specified equipment according to the Directive 94/9/EC.
-Further requirements of the directive apply to the manufacturing process and supply of this equipment.
-These are not covered by this certificate. - (12)The marking of the equipment shall include the following:
+- (10) If the sign "X" is placed after the certificate number, it indicates that the product is subject to the Specific Conditions of Use specified in the schedule to this certificate. - 11) This EU-Type Examination Certificate relates only to the design and construction of the specified product.
+Further requirements of the Directive apply to the manufacturing process and supply of this product.
+These are not covered by this certificate. - (12) The marking of the product shall include the following: